oddon/EmissaryWST/README.md

 404 : Not Found

-Assumption is that there will be system that provides our application with the appointment information
+Assumption is that there will be a client system that provides our application with the appointment information.

+The first request must be made to POST /api/employees/login, and every consecutive request must send the returned token in its request body as "token".

 ##1.
 Company
 ###Create